qulle/oltb/README_INTERNAL.md

 });
 ```

-A reference to the created modal is returned from the create function.
-This can be used to block the creation of a second modal if a button or shortcut key is pressed again.
+The returned reference can be used to block the creation of a second modal if a button or shortcut key is pressed again.
 The `onClose` callback can be used to release the lock.
 ```javascript
 infoToolClick() {
     if(this.infoModal) {